 Bridging the divide

-One of the biggest issues that drives sales and marketing apart is a lack of communication.
+One of the biggest issues that drive sales and marketing apart is a lack of communication.
 Data is hoarded, strategies aren’t shared and intentions aren’t explained.

 This lack of transparency can lead to suspicion on both sides.
 Sales think marketing is trying to exaggerate their performance with weak leads.
 Marketing thinks sales is making excuses.